gemst1/gemst1.github.io/_posts/2018-02-10-OpenaiGym-mujoco-py.markdown

         self.viewer.cam.elevation = -20
 ```

-#### 3. Regist Environment to mujoco_env in the gym
+#### 3. Register Environment to mujoco_env in the gym
 After building the environment python file, we need to register this environment to the gym.
-First, to regist to the gym, we need to regist the environment to mujoco_env by modifying `~your path to/gym/gym/envs/mujoco/__ init__.py`
+First, to register to the gym, we need to register the environment to mujoco_env by modifying `~your path to/gym/gym/envs/mujoco/__init__.py`
 Add your environment end of the `__init__.py` as below.

 ```python
 from gym.envs.mujoco.hand import HandEnv
 ```

-#### 4. Regist Environment to the gym
+#### 4. Register Environment to the gym
-Finally, we can regist our environment to the gym framework.
-To do that, we need to modify file `~your path to/gym/gym/envs/__ init__.py`.
+Finally, we can register our environment to the gym framework.
+To do that, we need to modify file `~your path to/gym/gym/envs/__init__.py`.
 Open the file then you can find Mujoco section.
-At the end of the Mujoco section add some lines as below to regist your environment.
+At the end of the Mujoco section add some lines as below to register your environment.

 ```python
 register(